 In the past, WiFi was a real differentiator for businesses.
 But as technology advanced, strong WiFi, capable of streaming video content to mobile and tablet devices has become a commodity.
 Thus, having strong and reliable WiFi throughout your club is as important as ever.
 This article will highlight how you can maximize WiFi availability for member usage while eliminating the need for WiFi in order to transfer your asset usage data.

-At this point, strong WiFi is a commodity.
+Strong WiFi is a commodity.

 Today’s health club member is expecting to be able to consume content on their mobile device while exercising at your fitness facility.
 Whether it’s a movie on Netflix, streaming music from Spotify, downloading podcasts from iTunes, or simply catching Steph Curry highlights from a Facebook news feed, all that entertainment requires a strong WiFi connection.